-To listen to SiriusXM® radio, you must have the appropriate equipment and subscriptions ([SiriusXM Satellite Radio, page 166](#)).
+To listen to SiriusXM® radio, you must have the appropriate equipment and subscriptions ([SiriusXM Satellite Radio, page 193](#)).
 For instructions on connecting a SiriusXM Connect Vehicle Tuner, see the stereo installation instructions.

-To listen to DAB stations, you must have the appropriate equipment ([DAB Playback, page 165](#)).
-For instructions on connecting a DAB adapter and antenna, see the installation instructions provided with your adapter and antenna.
+To listen to DAB stations, you must have a DAB-compatible stereo connected the chartplotter with the appropriate DAB equipment connected to the stereo ([DAB Playback, page 192](#)).
+For instructions on connecting a DAB antenna (and adapter, if necessary), see the installation instructions provided with your stereo, antenna, and adapter.